labib0x0hunter/urlshortener/README.md

 - Custom short code support
 - Email verification and password reset
 - Improved test coverage and CI integration
+- Unauthorized user can only generate up to 5 short-urls per hour, authorized user can generate up to 50.

 ## Resources
 **url-shorten-algo**